 1. Visit Hawaii Volcanoes National Park

 When you’re on the Big Island, it would be a shame not to visit Hawaii Volcanoes National Park.
-This beautiful park features tons of lava tubes and hiking trails through interesting rock forms that can only be found in this place!
+This beautiful park features tons of lava tubes and hiking trails through interesting rock formations that can only be found in this place!

-Not only will your children get their fill with all these activities but so too should adults who enjoy seeing new things outside everyday life.
+Not only will your children get their fill with all these activities, but so too should adults who enjoy seeing new things outside everyday life.

 2. Snorkel with Manta Rays